Mohan Prasad Subedi

 Less crowded than autumn, but still lively with trekkers.

-Although the Annapurna Base Camp trek is most popular in the spring and autumn, some hikers prefer the winter and monsoon seasons.
+Although the Mt Annapurna Base Camp trek is most popular in the spring and autumn, some hikers prefer the winter and monsoon seasons.
 These times present a distinct set of difficulties, but they also offer unexpected benefits to those who are brave and prepared.

 During the monsoon, because of the extreme downpour, the trails are mostly slippery and muddy, and full of leeches.
 Also, there’s always a risk of landslides.